MPL Teens

 YRCA Book Club

 December 3; Intermediate division 5pm, Senior division 6pm.
-Marshall Public Library Exploration Center
+Glean Coffee Roasters

 The Young Readers Choice Awards is a voting system developed by the Board of the Pacific Northwest Library Association where teens vote on the best YA books.
 Nominations are released every year for an intermediate division (grades 7-9) and advanced division (graders 10-12).
 The YRCA is the only book award where teenagers get to choose the winner!